 Following Greek language training, Covell was assigned as the United States representative to the NATO Eastern Mediterranean Naval Headquarters in Athens, Greece.
 She then served as the commanding officer, Personnel Support Activity Pacific, in Yokosuka, Japan, where she led 16 detachments in providing pay, personnel and passenger transportation services throughout the Far East.
 She was then assigned as the program manager for the Base Operating Support program at Commander, U.S. Pacific Fleet (COMPACFLT) Headquarters in Pearl Harbor.
 She then assumed the duties as the deputy director of the Total Force Manpower and Personnel directorate at COMPACFLT.

 She also served as commanding officer of the Navy Manpower and Analysis Center, Millington, Tenn., followed by a tour as the executive assistant and naval aide to the Assistant Secretary of the Navy (Manpower and Reserve Affairs).

 Covell received her commission via Officer Candidate School in Newport, R.I., in 1980.
 In March 2012, she was promoted to the rank of Rear Admiral (Upper Half).
 She is a master training specialist and a certified senior professional in Human Resources.
 She has a Master of Arts degree in Adult Education and Human Resources Development from George Washington University, and a master's degree in National Security Studies from the Naval War College.

-Awards include the Legion of Merit (three awards), Defense Meritorious Service Medal, Meritorious Service Medal (three awards), Navy and Marine Corps Commendation Medal (three awards), Navy Achievement Medal and various other service awards.
+Awards include the Legion of Merit (four awards), Defense Meritorious Service Medal, Meritorious Service Medal (three awards), Navy and Marine Corps Commendation Medal (three awards), Navy Achievement Medal and various other service awards.